How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 First aid for fractures of the little finger includes the following set of measures:

-In case of open fractures accompanied by bleeding, an aseptic bandage should be applied to the wound.
+For open fractures accompanied by bleeding, an aseptic bandage must be applied to the wound.
 In this case, the finger should be bandaged around the bone fragment protruding from the wound.
-To apply a bandage, it is better to use a sterile bandage.
-It is possible to treat the injury site with alcohol solutions only along the edges of the wound so that the agent does not fall on open subcutaneous tissues.
+It is better to use a sterile bandage to apply a bandage.
+You can treat the damaged area with alcohol solutions only at the edges of the wound so that the product does not get on open subcutaneous tissue.

 Fracture treatment

-Treatment of fractures of the little finger is conservative, operative and minimally invasive.
+Treatment of little finger fractures can be conservative, surgical, or minimally invasive.

-Conservative treatment can be used for comminuted fractures of the little finger on the hand with or without displacement.
-Reposition of fragments is performed under local anesthesia.
+Conservative treatment can be used for non-comminuted fractures of the little finger on the hand with or without displacement.
+Reduction of fragments is performed under local anesthesia.
 In this case, the anesthetic solution (novocaine, lidocaine) is injected not into the area of injury, but into the base of the finger.

-The damaged bone is moved to the desired position by pressure.
-After that, the finger is fixed.
+The damaged bone is moved to the desired position by applying pressure.
+After this, the finger is fixed.

 In order to immobilize the finger and keep the fragments in the desired position, an immobilizing bandage is applied.

 Previously, only gypsum was used for this.
-Today, the fixation of fractures is often performed using bandages made of composite materials, which are lighter and provide normal mobility of all intact fingers.
+Today, fracture fixation is often performed using bandages made of composite materials, which have less weight and ensure normal mobility of all intact fingers.

-Minimally invasive osteosynthesis is performed by introducing Kirschner wires into bone fragments.
-In modern practice, needles are often used instead of knitting needles, which allow antibiotics to be injected into the fracture area.
+Minimally invasive osteosynthesis is performed by inserting Kirschner wires into bone fragments.
+In modern practice, instead of knitting needles, needles are often used to inject antibiotics into the fracture area.

-The existence of a person is not complete without various injuries and injuries, one of which is a fracture of the little finger on the hand.
+Human existence is not complete without various injuries and injuries, one of which is a fracture of the little finger on the hand.
 This type of injury is one of the most common in everyday practice.
-To get a fracture, an unsuccessful fall or hit against a solid object will be enough.
+An unfortunate fall or hit against a hard object will be enough to cause a fracture.

 Causes and types

-A sufficient number of reasons are known, due to which a fracture of the little finger bone occurs:
+There are a sufficient number of reasons known for which a fracture of the little finger bone occurs:

-1. Diseases that provoke bone fragility (osteoporosis, tuberculosis of bone tissue);
+1. Diseases that cause bone fragility (osteoporosis, bone tuberculosis);

 3. Extreme entertainment (skiing, snowboarding, skateboarding);